bokepa/RTCOP/README.md

 # RTCOP - Return to Castle of Perre

 ## Game
-This game is and old-style tower defender, based on old memory of a Spectrum Game where some kind of spiders or men climb up to catch the player.
+This game is and old-style tower defender, based on old memory of a Spectrum Game where some kind of bad-spider-boys climb up to catch the good-player-guy.

 This time, is a Processing Game, and it's some to do in the free time.

 ### Game Rules